Suyooo/firefox-nowplaying/README.md

 1. Install `tkinter` (check your OS package manager for `python3-tk` or similar, on MacOS: `brew install python-tk`)
 1. Head to the release page and download the `.pyzw` release
 1. Create a new folder in your favourite location and put the application in there
-1. Launch the `.pyzw` file to open the configuration tool and hit the "Install" button
+1. Launch the `.pyzw` file to open the configuration tool and hit the "Connect" button

 ## Usage